woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v2/_index.md

             "PATCH"
           ],
           "args": {
+            "id": {
+              "required": false,
+              "description": "Unique identifier for the resource.",
+              "type": "integer"
+            },
+            "attribute_id": {
+              "required": false,
+              "description": "Unique identifier for the attribute of the terms.", "type": "integer"
+            },
             "name": {
               "required": false,
-              "description": "Term name."
+              "description": "Term name.",
+              "type": "string"
             },
             "slug": {
               "required": false,
-              "description": "An alphanumeric identifier for the resource unique to its type."
+              "description": "An alphanumeric identifier for the resource unique to its type.", "type": "string"
             },
+            "description": {
+              "required": false,
+              "description": "HTML description of the resource.",
+              "type": "string"
+            },
             "menu_order": {
               "required": false,
-              "description": "Menu order, used to custom sort the resource."
+              "description": "Menu order, used to custom sort the resource.", "type": "integer"
             }
           }
         },